huddy67/Morrill-Hudson-Portfolio/Pharmacynetworking.md

 ### Explanation

-This attack succeeds because devices within the LAN automatically trust ARP traffic without validating where the source of it is.
-The attacker exploits this by sending ARP messages that mislead the user into sending traffic to the attacker instead of the legitimate gateway.
-Since this activity looks identical to normal ARP communication, it is accepted without any problems
+The diagram shows that there are two switches where a hacker can send arp messages without them being verified.
+This attack works because devices within the LAN automatically trust ARP traffic without validating where the source of it is.
+The attacker exploits this by sending ARP messages that mislead the user into sending traffic to the attacker or hacker instead of the actual gateway.
+Since this looks identical to normal arp communication, it is accepted without any problems

-Dynamic ARP Inspection would prevent this attack by validating ARP messages against trusted IP-to-MAC bindings and blocking incorrect responses.
-VLAN segmentation would further reduce the impact by limiting how many devices the attacker could interact with.
+Dynamic ARP Inspection would prevent this attack by validating ARP messages against trusted IP to MAC bindings and blocking incorrect responses.
+VLAN segmentation would also reduce the impact by limiting how many devices the attacker could interact with.
 Together, these controls stop the attack before traffic can be redirected.

 ---